 The Bottom Line at PAF

 Folks, this is a gaming site that has thrown three lotteries into what they offer.
-Pick 3 is simply pick three numbers and then run the game – there are three levels of payout and it definitely is not going to put you in the position to run out and buy a Ferrari!
+Pick 3 picks three numbers and then run the game – there are three levels of payout, and it is not going to put you in the position to run out and buy a Ferrari!
 Good fun (what the heck) to sit and play, but with a top prize of €800ish depending on what you are betting, definitely not going to challenge the jackpots of US Powerball or Mega Millions.